Alta Municipality: Geography

-Alta is the second northernmost city in the world surpassing 10,000 inhabitants.
-Alta municipality covers 3845 km2, in the west of the county, mostly situated along the Altafjord, taking in large tracts of woodlands, as well as parts of the High Plateau of Finnmarksvidda.
+Alta Municipality covers 3845 km2, in western Finnmark, mostly situated along the Altafjord, including large tracts of woodlands, as well as parts of the Finnmarksvidda plateau.
 On its way from the plateau down to the fjord, the river Altaelva has carved out the Sautso canyon, one of the largest canyons in Europe.
 The large Altafjorden has several notable bays and fjord arms that branch off from it including Langfjorden, Jiepmaluokta, Kåfjorden, and Lille Kufjorden.

 Alta is based on the mainland of Norway, but it also includes parts of the islands of Stjernøya and Seiland.
 Seiland is the home of Seiland National Park where the Seilandsjøkelen glacier and the mountain Seilandstuva are located.
+The highest point in the municipality is the 1149 m tall mountain Store Haldi.

 Several of the notable lakes in Alta include Iešjávri, Juovvajávri, Kovvatnet, and Stuorajávri.

-In 2020, a landslide took 8 houses.
+In 2020, a landslide destroyed 8 houses.